-In addition to the VIM, the analysis of the system requirements of T-NOVA, including the needs of interconnecting distributed NFVI-PoPs and establishing end-to-end services, highlight the necessity for a Transport Network Management (TNM) capability for the set-up, teardown and management of network traffic between points of presence (PoP) e.g. inter-data centre connectivity supporting VLAN tunnelling over WAN.
-Released specifications to date by ETSI have not identified this as an explicit capability as their focus was on virtualised network capabilities.
-However they do include an interface (i.e. Ex-Nf) which acts as an interface between the infrastructure network domain and any existing non-virtualised network.
-The T-NOVA TNM domain implements and interface to the Orchestrator in order to obtain appropriate management of the TNM.
+In addition to the VIM, the analysis of the system requirements of T-NOVA, including the needs of interconnecting distributed NFVI-PoPs and establishing end-to-end services, highlights the necessity for a WAN Infrastructure Connection Management (WICM) capability for the set-up, teardown and management of network traffic between points of presence (PoP) e.g. inter-data centre connectivity supporting VLAN tunnelling over WAN.
+Released specifications to date by ETSI have not identified this as a primary concern.
+However, they do include an interface (i.e. Ex-Nf) which acts as an interface between the NFVI domain and external networks.
+The T-NOVA WICM domain implements and interface to the Orchestrator in order to obtain appropriate management.